scpaudioarchive/website/content/site-policy.md

 By accessing this Website, accessible from https://scpaudioarchive.github.io/ , you are agreeing to be bound by the site policy and agree that you are responsible for personal agreement with any applicable local laws.
 If you disagree with any of these terms, you are prohibited from accessing this site.
-The materials contained in this Website are protected by copyright law.​
+The materials contained in this Website are protected by copyright law.

 Permission is granted to temporarily download one copy of the materials on SCP Foundation Audio Archive's Website for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this